SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 <details>
   <summary>🟢 1.
-Read example: Getting Markdown content and sending ZIP file via email</summary>
+Read example: Retrieving ABAP cheat sheet markdown content using a GitHub API and sending a ZIP file with the content via email</summary>
   <!-- -->

 > **⚠️ Note/Disclaimer**<br>